nicopatoco/designPatterns-java/README.md

 # designPatterns
-Here you can find, some disign patterns example.
+# Here you can find, some disign patterns example.
-Algo you have a pdf presentation
+# Also you have a pdf presentation